justin-napolitano/sup-court-postgres-post/index.md

   - database connectivity
   - sql scripts
 seoOptimized: true
+topicFamily: automation
+topicFamilyConfidence: 0.9
+topicFamilyNotes: >-
+  The post focuses on setting up a reproducible development environment integrating PostgreSQL with Java and Maven using Docker Compose, emphasizing build automation, environment setup, and deployment workflows which aligns best with the 'automation' family.
 ---

 # Setting Up PostgreSQL with Java and Maven: A Technical Reference